Used Overhead Cranes for Sale— 29

 - Travelling Crane (29)

 - Lattice Boom Truck Cranes (42)

 - Port Cranes (0)

-Select your overhead crane from a collection of used overhead bridge cranes for sale in Industrial second hand market and auctioneers at the best bargains!here we are collecting most of the used bridge cranes for sale in the used market and put them up for bidding online or direct buying from reliable and well established auctioneers with an overview of cranes that helps you choose, compare price & specs and buy the best bargain / deal.
+Select your used overhead crane from a collection of used overhead bridge crane for sale in Industrial second-hand market and auctioneers at the best bargains!here we are collecting most of the used bridge cranes for sale in the used market and put them up for bidding online or direct buying from reliable and well-established auctioneers with an overview of cranes that helps you choose, compare price & specs and buy the best bargain / deal.

 Overhead Crane - Lifting Device for Industrial Settings

 Most factory buildings have an overhead crane.
 These can also be called an “underslung crane” or a “bridge crane”.
 The name is based on the structure of the crane: it looks like a bridge.
 Two stable constructions are found on either side of the workspace, and the cross beam upon which the crane travels is connected by the two side structures.
 A Goliath or gantry crane is very similar to a bridge crane, but they stand on supports containing wheels.
 With bridge cranes, the cross beam lies directly on the crane runway.